dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 helm install my-release dgraph/dgraph
 ```

-The above command will install a recent version of the dgraph docker image.
+The above command will install a recent version of the Dgraph docker image.
 You can set the version an explicit version, such as:

 ```sh
 helm install my-release dgraph/dgraph --set image.tag="{{< version >}}"
 ```

-{{% notice "warning" %}}When configuring dgraph image tag, be careful not to use `latest` or `master` in a production environment.
-These tags may have the dgraph version change, causing a mixed version dgraph cluster that can lead to an outage and potential data loss.{{% /notice %}}
+{{% notice "warning" %}}When configuring the Dgraph image tag, be careful not to use `latest` or `master` in a production environment.
+These tags may have the Dgraph version change, causing a mixed-version Dgraph cluster that can lead to an outage and potential data loss.{{% /notice %}}

 #### Dgraph Configuration Files

-You can supply a dgraph config files (see [Config]({{< relref "deploy/config.md" >}})) for alpha and zero with Helm chart configuration values:
+You can supply a Dgraph config files (see [Config]({{< relref "deploy/config.md" >}})) for alpha and zero with Helm chart configuration values:

 ```yaml
 # my-config-values.yaml